 - A competitive edge for transfer and employment applications upon completion.

-- Scholarship award for program completion (6 credit hours).
+- Scholarship award for program completion (up to $500).

-- Incoming freshmen who have a either a 3.5 Cumulative GPA, a 1160 SAT score, or a 24 Composite ACT score are encouraged to apply.
+- Incoming freshmen who have a either a 3.5 Cumulative GPA, or 1160 SAT score, or a 24 Composite ACT score are encouraged to apply.

 - Provisional Admission—students who are close to meeting the criteria and have records of significant and meaningful extracurricular academic achievement, outstanding community service or exemplary leadership positions will be considered.

-- Complete and submit the online program application by February 1, 2017.
+- Complete and submit the online program application.

 Proud members of the National Collegiate Honors Council.